BIGJRA/BIGJRA.github.io/reborn.md

 After you succeed, you will get the *Cocoon Badge* as well as *TM76 Struggle Bug* and also get to use Lv.
 40 Pokemon and use Rock Smash in the field.

-# Escape! from Reborn City
+# Episode 5: Escape! from Reborn City

 Head outside the gym after watching the scene in Shelly's room.
 After you head outside, you have another rival battle.